Wentworth Point, New South Wales: Residential development

 Auburn Council renamed the future waterfront residential area as the suburb of Wentworth Point on 2 October 2009 after the council sought public comment on a proposal to rename the suburb of Homebush Bay, to remove confusion with its namesake (but not adjacent) suburb of Homebush.
 The area encompassing Sydney Olympic Park was given autonomy as a suburb.
 The Carter Street industrial precinct was absorbed by the neighbouring suburb of Lidcombe, and therefore the suburb of Homebush Bay ceased to exist.

 Wentworth Point was rezoned from industrial use to residential use in 2013.
 As well as residential development, the plan called for cultural and commercial development in the new suburb.

 Auburn Council was suspended in 2016 due to dysfunction, and later in 2016 it was abolished, with different parts of the former council area merged into different councils.
 Wentworth Point became part of the City of Parramatta.
 Media reports prior to the final merger decision suggested that some residents wanted Wentworth Point to instead be allocated to the City of Canada Bay.

 Most of Wentworth Point is now zoned for medium to high density residential development.
 The new Wentworth Point Public School opened in 2018.
 Reflecting the quick increase in population, the school's enrolment has changed from 50% of capacity in 2018 to 117% in 2021.

+On 17 July 2023, the suburb boundary was amended to include the "Jewel Residences" and the adjacent Sydney Olympic Park ferry wharf on the northern side of Burroway Road, as well as the "Sanctuary" development area on the western side of Hill Road.
+These were previously part of Sydney Olympic Park.

+Starting 2025 a new high school has opened next to Wentworth Point P.S. called Wentworth Point High School.
+It is going to open only for year 7 but will continue to grow in the coming years.